platformsh/platformsh-docs/src/development/troubleshoot.md

 platform project:set-remote <project_id>
 ```

 where `<project_id>` is the random-character ID of the project.
-That can be found in the UI after the `platform get` command shown or in the URL of the UI or project domain.
+That can be found by running `platform projects` from the command line to list all accessible projects.
+Alternatively, it can be found in the UI after the `platform get` command shown or in the URL of the UI or project domain.

 ## "File not found" in Drupal